 of Artificial Intelligence" (Brookings Press, 2020) (co-author: John R. Allen)

-With the advent of increased computing power, machine learning, and data analytics, artificial intelligence is becoming more common, from software that can spot possible tumors to e-commerce algorithms that seem to know what you want to buy before you decide.
-Despite its current and potential benefits, AI is widely feared by the larger public.
-The rapid growth of artificial intelligence has given rise to concerns that emerging technologies will create a dystopian world of increased inequality, declining privacy, and a broad threat to humanity itself.
-In this new book, the authors discuss the opportunities and risks posed by artificial intelligence and how near-term policy decisions will determine whether the technology leads to utopia or dystopia.
+With the advent of increased computing power, machine learning, and data analytics, artificial intelligence is becoming more common.
+Despite its potential benefits, AI is widely feared by the larger public and has given rise to concerns about a dystopian world of increased inequality, declining privacy, and a broad threat to humanity itself.
+In this book, the authors discuss the opportunities and risks posed by artificial intelligence and how near-term policy decisions will determine whether the technology leads to utopia or dystopia.
 Drawing on in-depth studies of major AI uses in healthcare, education, transportation, e-commerce, and defense, they detail how the technology works and outline a policy and governance blueprint for gaining AI's benefits.